sree7k7/k8s/README.md

 - New version is Green

 create a service. switch old (blue) to new (green) deployments.
-Once you switch service to Green, the traffic is routed.
+Once you switch service to Green, the traffic is routed, all at once!

+### Canary deployment:

 ## Name spaces